saadkadhi/VBad/README.md

 # VBad
-VBA Obuscation Tools combined with an MS office document generator.
+VBA Obuscation Tool combined with an MS office document generator.

 DISCLAIMER: This is only for testing purposes and can only be used where strict consent has been given.
 Do not use this for illegal purposes, period.